 If you have children, like I do, then you know how much they enjoy having small spaces to call their own.
 Treehouses (whether you have trees or not) make the perfect hideaway for your little climbers looking for a place to stash their findings and entertain their friends.
-In a world of technology and videogames, tree houses are the perfect creation for imagination to abound.
+In a world of technology and video games, tree houses are the perfect creation for the imagination to abound.

 My boys have been begging me for years to put one in, and exploring treehouse ideas has been a fun pastime we can enjoy together to put together all the specifications each child would like to see included.
 Depending on your budget, and the area you have available, you can customize your own design to create a lofty aerie either big or small.
 Read on for some pretty cool ideas you can incorporate into your own plans.

 You don’t need trees in order to have a ‘treehouse’.
 Anything built above the ground will be cherished by your children for play over years to come, and this fort like structure is just waiting for your little ones to create their own passwords.

 Kids will love being able to check out their ‘kingdom’ from lofty heights to survey who, or what, is approaching their fortress.
 The thatch rooftop adds fun interest and detail to the overall design, and gives the whole build a wild appeal.